nkdAgility/NKDAgility.com/site/content/resources/blog/2008/2008-05-07-assembly-version-does-not-change-in-visual-basic-workflow-projects/index.md

 ---
+title: Assembly Version does not change in Visual Basic Workflow projects
+date: 2008-05-07
+author: MrHinsh
 id: "231"
-title: "Assembly Version does not change in Visual Basic Workflow projects"
-date: "2008-05-07"
-categories:
-  - "code-and-complexity"
-tags:
-  - "develop"
-  - "sp2007"
-  - "tools"
-coverImage: "nakedalm-logo-128-link-4-4.png"
-author: "MrHinsh"
 layout: blog
 resourceType: blog
-slug: "assembly-version-does-not-change-in-visual-basic-workflow-projects"
+slug: assembly-version-does-not-change-in-visual-basic-workflow-projects
 aliases:
 - /blog/assembly-version-does-not-change-in-visual-basic-workflow-projects
+tags:
+- develop
+- sp2007
+- tools
+categories:
+- code-and-complexity
+coverImage: nakedalm-logo-128-link-4-4.png

 ---

 [![image](images/AssemblyVersiondoesnotchangeinVisualBasi_EE73-image_thumb-3-3.png)](http://blog.hinshelwood.com/files/2011/05/GWB-WindowsLiveWriter-AssemblyVersiondoesnotchangeinVisualBasi_EE73-image_2.png) If you are having an issue with the assembly version in your compiled assembly not updating after a rebuild then you are not alone.
 The is a bug in the Visual Basic compiler that causes this problem and it requires a manual fix:
 { .post-img }